Cangzhou: History

-Cangzhou is reported to have been founded in the Southern and Northern Dynasties period (420−589 CE).
+Cangzhou is said to have been founded during the 5th & 6th-century Southern and Northern Dynasties era of Chinese history.
+It is named for the former imperial Cang Prefecture.
+During the late Tang and following Five Dynasties era, it formed part of the territory of the de facto independent jiedushi of Yiwu Province.

 Administrative divisions

 Cangzhou City comprises 2 districts, 4 county-level cities, 9 counties and 1 autonomous county.

 Economics

-Cangzhou's urban center is a heavily industrial city, but the city's administrative territory also includes strongly agricultural areas, and is well known in China for its Chinese jujubes (Chinese dates) and pear (widely known under the export name of Tianjin Ya Pear).
+Cangzhou's urban center is a heavily industrial city, but the city's administrative territory also includes strongly agricultural areas, and is well known in China for its Chinese jujubes (Chinese dates), apples and pear (widely known under the export name of Tianjin Ya Pear).
 The North China Oil Field is within Cangzhou City's jurisdiction.
 Cangzhou also encompasses a large fishing port and the coal-exporting Huanghua Harbour.
+Notable International Companies located in Cangzhou Hyundai (Japan), Hage Fittings und Flanschen GmbH (Germany) (Hage Fluid Control Technology (Hebei) Co., Ltd Joint Venture).

 Geography and transportation

 Cangzhou is located in eastern Hebei, immediately to the south of Tianjin, near the coast of the Bohai Sea of the Pacific Ocean.
 Bordering prefecture-level cities are Hengshui to the southwest, Baoding to the west, and Langfang to the north.
 It lies on the Beijing–Shanghai Railway.

 The G1811 Huanghua–Shijiazhuang Expressway connects Cangzhou to Shijiazhuang, the provincial capital, and is linked to Beijing via both the G2 Beijing–Shanghai Expressway and G3 Beijing–Taipei Expressway, which are concurrent within the province, and to Shanghai via G2.
 Cangzhou's Huanghua Harbour is the end of a main Chinese coal shipping railway, the Shuohuang Railway.
 Other major highways serving Cangzhou's urban area are China National Highway 104 and 307.

 Major airports located closest to Cangzhou include Beijing Capital Airport and Tianjin Airport.

 The Grand Canal passes directly through Cangzhou, and a district of Cangzhou (Yunhe District) is named after it.